 Meet the BATT, the world’s most advanced aviation tank

 With so many operations located in remote areas with little infrastructure, understandably, fuel supply is a serious business and one of the many reasons why the BATT has quickly become an aviation favorite.

 Thanks to the stunningly fast adoption by other carriers around the globe, today, BATTs are in use across five continents including North and South America, Asia, Africa and Europe.
-From single Otter aircraft to the much larger Boeing 737, the BATT is now available in 20 different sizes with more being developed.
+From single Otter aircraft to the much larger Boeing 737, the BATT is now available in over 20 different sizes with more being developed.

 Recently, SEI unveiled its new Aviation Pump Cart as a teammate to the BATT.
 Designed for remote airport locations, the Aviation Pump Cart allows one person to easily move the pump and its hoses over rough terrain to refill an aircraft quickly from a portable fuel tank or directly from the BATT.

 The BATT has won four awards to date — an international outstanding achievement award (technical category), an honours program award (industrial applications category) and a regional and national award for innovative new technology.

 Innovation Excellence Licensed in Canada and the United States